-The In-Situ Remedial Technology includes adding an 4. amendment (electron donor or food source) to increase microbial activity in a contaminated aquifer to enhance the in-situ reductive dechlorination of chlorinated aliphatic hydrocarbons.
-This product is to be injected through wells or borings into the soil and ground water.
-The electron donor or food source is to consist of soybean oil, lecithin, and sodium lactate mixed with water (amendment formula).
-These compounds will be food grade materials and therefore should pose no threat to human health.
-The soybean oil (Oil) or ground water in contact with the Oil may result in a perceived exceedance of total recoverable petroleum hydrocarbons (TRPH).
-As a result, the TRPH concentrations may temporarily exceed the ground water cleanup target level of 5 mg/L. TRPH and sodium are only expected to exceed their ground water cleanup target level and standard, respectively, within an area extending out in a radius of 20 feet from the immediate point of injection for a period of 24 months.
-The presence of TRPH above the ground water cleanup target level has no anticipated adverse impacts to human health because such an exceedance will occur only in ground water at a site already contaminated by chlorinated aliphatic hydrocarbons, and the ground water is not presently used for domestic purposes.
-No other constituents of the injected product or resulting remediation will exceed any other primary or secondary drinking water standard not covered by the rule amendments discussed in paragraph 3 above.
-TRPH will return to meeting the ground water cleanup target level or naturally occurring background value, whichever is less stringent, within, at most, 24 months from injection.

-5. The injection of this product through temporary wells or borings is considered a type of underground injection control well, Class V, Group 4, "injection wells associated with an aquifer remediation project," as described in rule 62-528.300(1)(e)4 of the Florida Administrative Code.
+- When the cosolvent flushing solution is added to the ground water, the ground water cleanup target level for ethanol (400 mg/L) may be temporarily exceeded.
+Ethanol is only expected to exceed its ground water cleanup target level within an area extending out in a radius of 50 feet from the immediate point of injection for a period of one year.
+The presence of ethanol above the ground water cleanup target level has no anticipated adverse impacts to human health because such an exceedance will occur only in ground water at a site already contaminated by chlorinated solvents, and the ground water is not presently used for domestic purposes.
+The ethanol will return to meeting the ground water cleanup target level or meet the naturally occurring background value, whichever is less stringent, within, at most, one year from injection.
+No other constituents of the injected product or resulting remediation will exceed any other primary or secondary drinking water standard or ground water cleanup target level not covered by the rule amendments discussed in paragraph 3 above. - 6.
+The injection of the cosolvent flushing solution through temporary wells or borings is considered a type of underground injection control well, Class V, Group 4, "injection wells associated with an aquifer remediation project," as described in rule 62-528.300(1)(e)4 of the Florida Administrative Code.
 Under rule 62-528.630(2)(c), "Class V wells associated with aquifer remediation projects shall be authorized under the provisions of a remedial action plan . . . provided the construction, operation, and monitoring of this Chapter are met."